hellogaray/hellogaray/README.md

 - [**Hello, Habits! - Capstone Project**](https://github.com/hellogaray/Portfolio-Project-Hello-Habits)

-The following projects are part of a set to assits English teachers at a Japanese school with more interactive lessons.
+The following are part of group fo projects to assits English teachers at a Japanese school with more interactive lessons.

 - [**Bowser's Big Blast - Learn Ordinals**](https://github.com/hellogaray/Genkai-Bowsers-Big-Blast)